All Episodes

 I think there's a laziness in me.

-I mean, it's it's probably from growing up in Hawaii, and it's sunny outside and sitting on the beach.
+I mean, it's probably from growing up in Hawaii, and it's sunny outside and sitting on the beach.

 He said it himself.